nccgroup/singularity/Readme.md

 These DNS rebinding strategies are explained in a later section.

-You need to edit this file if you add your own payloads or would like to automate an attack (covered later in this document).
+You need to edit this file if you add your own payloads.
 You do not need to edit the configuration file if you want to use existing payloads as you can change the parameters in the web interface.